Manage message queues

 crontab group entry:

 You can also use a process manager such as Supervisor to monitor the status of processes.
-The manager can use the CLI to restart the processes as needed.
+The manager can use the command line to restart the processes as needed.

 Command line interface

 magento command to start message queue consumers.
 You can start multiple consumers simultaneously.

 ./bin/magento queue:consumers:start <consumer_name> [--max-messages=<value>]